Coupa Software (NASDAQ:COUP) Issues FY 2023 Earnings Guidance

+Coupa Software (NASDAQ:COUP – Get Rating) last posted its quarterly earnings results on Monday, March 14th.
+The technology company reported $0.19 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.05 by $0.14.
+The company had revenue of $193.30 million for the quarter, compared to analysts’ expectations of $186.18 million.
+Coupa Software had a negative return on equity of 14.13% and a negative net margin of 52.26%.
+The firm’s revenue was up 18.2% on a year-over-year basis.
+During the same quarter in the prior year, the company earned ($0.82) earnings per share.
+Equities research analysts forecast that Coupa Software will post -2.43 earnings per share for the current fiscal year.

-In related news, CFO Anthony D. Tiscornia sold 1,097 shares of the firm’s stock in a transaction that occurred on Monday, March 21st.
-The stock was sold at an average price of $98.75, for a total transaction of $108,328.75.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-Also, insider Mark Riggs sold 1,296 shares of the business’s stock in a transaction that occurred on Monday, December 27th.
-The shares were sold at an average price of $159.50, for a total value of $206,712.00.
+In other news, CEO Robert Bernshteyn sold 7,857 shares of the stock in a transaction dated Monday, March 21st.
+The stock was sold at an average price of $98.75, for a total transaction of $775,878.75.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+Also, insider Mark Riggs sold 1,013 shares of the firm’s stock in a transaction that occurred on Friday, March 25th.
+The shares were sold at an average price of $104.87, for a total value of $106,233.31.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 15,656 shares of company stock worth $1,624,762.
-Company insiders own 2.60% of the company’s stock.
+Insiders sold 15,373 shares of company stock valued at $1,524,283 over the last quarter.
+Corporate insiders own 2.60% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Guggenheim Capital LLC increased its holdings in shares of Coupa Software by 16.3% in the fourth quarter.
-Guggenheim Capital LLC now owns 3,717 shares of the technology company’s stock valued at $587,000 after purchasing an additional 521 shares during the period.
-CIBC World Markets Inc. purchased a new position in Coupa Software during the 4th quarter worth $266,000.
-MML Investors Services LLC lifted its stake in shares of Coupa Software by 51.5% in the 4th quarter.
-MML Investors Services LLC now owns 3,546 shares of the technology company’s stock worth $560,000 after acquiring an additional 1,205 shares during the period.
-Marshall Wace LLP boosted its holdings in shares of Coupa Software by 55.8% in the fourth quarter.
-Marshall Wace LLP now owns 3,854 shares of the technology company’s stock valued at $611,000 after acquiring an additional 1,381 shares in the last quarter.
-Finally, Mackenzie Financial Corp increased its stake in shares of Coupa Software by 74.3% during the fourth quarter.
-Mackenzie Financial Corp now owns 3,901 shares of the technology company’s stock worth $617,000 after acquiring an additional 1,663 shares during the period.
+A number of hedge funds have recently made changes to their positions in the business.
+Advisors Asset Management Inc. lifted its stake in shares of Coupa Software by 251.4% in the fourth quarter.
+Advisors Asset Management Inc. now owns 615 shares of the technology company’s stock worth $97,000 after buying an additional 440 shares during the last quarter.
+Neo Ivy Capital Management acquired a new position in Coupa Software during the 4th quarter worth $75,000.
+Guggenheim Capital LLC boosted its holdings in Coupa Software by 16.3% during the fourth quarter.
+Guggenheim Capital LLC now owns 3,717 shares of the technology company’s stock valued at $587,000 after acquiring an additional 521 shares during the period.
+MML Investors Services LLC grew its position in shares of Coupa Software by 51.5% in the fourth quarter.
+MML Investors Services LLC now owns 3,546 shares of the technology company’s stock valued at $560,000 after purchasing an additional 1,205 shares during the last quarter.
+Finally, Marshall Wace LLP increased its stake in shares of Coupa Software by 55.8% in the fourth quarter.
+Marshall Wace LLP now owns 3,854 shares of the technology company’s stock worth $611,000 after purchasing an additional 1,381 shares during the period.

 Coupa Software, Inc engages in the provision of business spend management (BSM) solutions.
 Its products include invoice, expense, pay, spend analysis, strategic sourcing, contract management contingent workforce, and supplier management.
 The company was founded by Noah Eisner and Dave Stephens in 2006 and is headquartered in San Mateo, CA.